AP Election Brief | What to expect in Rhode Island’s special primaries

 As of Aug.
 1, there were almost 715,000 active voters registered in Rhode Island, according to state records.
 Of those, about 331,000 are independent or unaffiliated (46%), 285,000 are Democrats (40%) and 98,000 are Republicans (14%).
 Turnout for the 2022 primary for governor was 14% for Democrats and 3% for Republicans.
 In the 2020 presidential primaries, voter turnout was 13% for Democrats and 3% for Republicans.

-As of Wednesday, a total of 7,677 Rhode Island voters had cast ballots before Election Day.
-Democrats cast nearly 7,000 advance votes, 46% by mail and 54% early in person.
-Republicans cast 686 advance votes, 40% by mail and 60% early in person.
+As of Thursday, a total of 8,956 Rhode Island voters had cast ballots before Election Day.
+Democrats cast nearly 8,200 advance votes, 44% by mail and 56% cast early in person.
+Republicans cast 779 advance votes, 38% by mail and 62% early in person.

 In the 2022 general election in the 1st Congressional District, the AP first reported results at 8:13 p.m.
 ET, or 13 minutes after polls closed.
 The election night tabulation ended at 10:49 p.m.
 ET with about 83% of total votes counted.